woodstone121/DeepCore/_posts/2017-04-25-Creating_Synthetic_Clouds.md

 ## Generating Clouds Programmatically
 I found a great [example](http://lodev.org/cgtutor/randomnoise.html) creating clouds in *gasp* C.  From looking at the source code, I can see that the author created some white noise, and then progressivly upsampled smaller and smaller parts of the image and then stacked the results on top of each other.

-In psuedocode
+In psuedocode:

-1. generate an NxN white noise image and store it
+> 1. generate an NxN white noise image and store it
 2. cut out the upper-left quarter of the image
 3. upsample the upper-left corner to the original image size, and store the result
 4. repeat steps 2 and 3 until the corner image is 1x1